Aingr111/Reading-Notes/Notes.md

 # Assignment Number 2

 Today I learned about the basic language used on markdown applications.
-This is important because it's one of the foundational coding languages, so it provides a basic level of understand.
+This is important because it's one of the foundational coding languages, so it provides a basic level of understanding.
 I'll go a little in depth here about how to create headings, paragraphs, & creating emphasis using markdown applications.

 ## Headings